 I feel like “Exotic,” “Closer” and “Valentine” each showcase the things YK Osiris does well.
 In each of the songs you get a version of the Floridian that is intent on making his woman feel like the prettiest person in the world.
 The reason I couldn’t decipher between which song is better is because they all sound different: “Exotic” sounds like a R&B banger, “Closer” sounds like a Caribbean banger, and “Valentine” sounds like a trap slow jam.

-Welp, who’s interested in seeing what the top 7 songs on this album is now?
+Welp, who’s interested in seeing what the top 7 songs on this album are now?

-I’m not all the way sure what YK Osiris is saying in “Shakira,” as he spits with this tongue-twisting style that is hard to keep up with throughout.
-What I do know is that the instrumental that powers the song is vibrant enough to keep my attention.
-I also like the catchy hook that the 21-year-old puts up for us in the song, in addition to his sly ass lyrical content.
+I’m not all the way sure what YK Osiris is saying in “Shakira,” as he spits with this tongue-twisting style that is hard to keep up with on it.
+What I do know is that the colorful vibes, catchy hook and passionate singing that powers the song is vibrant enough to keep my attention.

 2. RIDE (FT.
 KEHLANI)

 I thought Kehlani hopping on “Ride” was such a major endorsement for YK Osiris!
 Before I even heard the song, I knew YK would get respect from folks for the collaboration.
 Well, now that I’ve finally heard the song, I am proud to say that the two singers were able to make a passionate R&B banger that features fearless crooning, lustful lyrics, and vibes that will make you want to hurry home so you can rip the Apple Bottoms off of your chick (Women still wear Apple Bottoms, right?).

 You can tell YK sung his heart out for this important collaboration with Kehlani.

 Did you actually think there would be a song better than “Worth It” on this album?
 If so, sorry that you have to be egregiously wrong.